raspberrypilearning/make-crumble-robot-head/en/step_3.md

 --- task ---

-Servos have detachable plastic arms that can be fixed to the rotating shaft.
-These arms are called 'horns'.
-They come in a variety of shapes for different uses.
+Servos have detachable plastic arms, called 'horns', that can be fixed to the rotating shaft.
+The horns come in a variety of shapes for different uses.
 Most servos come with a small bag of different horns.

 ![Bag of horns](images/prepareServo_horns.png)